ay-lab/dcHiC/README.md

 conda activate dchic
 ```

 Note: Conda has experienced some trouble as of late with Bioconductor packages.
-If Bioconductor-IHW raises an error, you can install all other packages and run the following command afterward within the activated virtual environment:
+If Bioconductor-IHW raises an error, preferably use a Linux machine or remove IHW from the yml file and install IHW directly via R:

 ```bash
 if (!requireNamespace("BiocManager", quietly = TRUE))